 Based on these observations, we propose garbage collection hints (GCH) which is a profile-directed method for guiding garbage collection.
 Offline profiling is used to identify favorable collection points in the program code.
-In those favorable collection points, the VM dynamically chooses between nursery and full-heap collections based on an analytical garbage collector cost-benefit model.
+In those favorable collection points, the garbage collector dynamically chooses between nursery and full-heap collections based on an analytical garbage collector cost-benefit model.
 By doing so, GCH guides the collector in terms of when and how to collect.
-Experimental results using the SPECjvm98 benchmarks and two generational garbage collectors show that substantial reductions can be obtained in garbage collection time (up to 30X) and that the overall execution time can be reduced by more than 10%.
+Experimental results using the SPECjym98 benchmarks and two generational garbage collectors show that substantial reductions can be obtained in garbage collection time (up to 29X) and that the overall execution time can be reduced by more than 10%.
+In addition, we also show that GCH reduces the maximum pause times and outperforms user-inserted forced garbage collections.